HedvigS/personal-cookbook/R/cldf_for_dummies.md

 - if you use R, keep an eye out for rcldf which is in development
 - this document is about how to navigate existing CLDF-datasets as an end-user, not how to make one.
+- for more on *making* CLDf-datasets, have a look in the cookbook tutorials [here]{https://github.com/cldf/cookbook/tree/master#readme}
 - there already exists a lot of documentation on how CLDF works, this document is not meant to be exhaustive but just a gentle entry to get you going.
 For more, see: